abhishehdhaladhuli/ETL-Pipeline/README.md

 MENTOR: NEELA SANTHOSH<br>
 # DESCRIPTION OF THE TASK-1 WHICH  IS BUILDING ETL PIPELINE USING SCIKITLEARN AND PANDAS

 The provided Python script is a comprehensive example of an ETL (Extract, Transform, Load) pipeline that automates the process of preprocessing, transforming, and loading data.
 This script leverages widely used libraries such as Pandas and Scikit-learn to handle various stages of the ETL process.
-Below is an in-depth description of the script, including the technologies used, the procedure, and the rationale behind each step.

 ## Technologies Used

 1. **Pandas**: